Tunguso4ka/SSfyImage/README.md

 Simple PyQt6 GUI (and CLI) tool that transforms any photo into SS14 rich text image (text that looks like an image).

 Should probably work on Windows, but idk.
-Dont use it. ( try https://distrochooser.de )
+I dont use Windows. ( try https://distrochooser.de )

 ## How to use?